 Earl M.Collier, Jr. Mr. Collier has spent his career in healthcare, most recently as CEO of Arsenal Medical, from which he retired in 2015.
 From 1997 to 2010, Mr. Collier was Executive Vice President at Genzyme Corporation, where he was responsible for building and overseeing several of Genzyme’s business units.
 He also served as President of Vitas Healthcare, a partner at the Washington, DC-based law firm of Hogan and Hartson, and as Deputy Administrator of the Health Care Finance Administration (now CMS) in the Department of Health and Human Services.
 Mr. Collier sits on the boards of Tesaro, Capricor and Transmedics.
 He is Chairman of the Board of Trustees of Newton-Wellesley Hospital, and a member of the Board of Trustees of Partners HealthCare.
 He is member of the Grolier Club in New York and the Book Club of California in San Francisco and serves on the board of the Codex Foundation.
 He earned a BA at Yale University and a JD at the University of Virginia Law School.

 Timothy W. Diggins.
 Tim Diggins, a Ropes & Gray partner since 1992, is a member of the firm's corporate department, and is the co-head of the firm’s sovereign investment and derivatives practice groups.
 Tim and his wife Debb live on Beacon Hill, and have two teen-age children.
 Tim is Co-Chair of the Board of Overseers of Brigham and Women’s Hospital and a Director of the Boston Celebrity Series, and was until recently a long-time trustee of the Boston Ballet.
 Tim received a BA (Latin and Greek Classics) from The College of the Holy Cross, and a JD from the University of Chicago.
 He studied in Germany under a grant from the Deutscher Akademischer Austauschdienst.
+Tim has pursued his interests in the Classics since college, and has collected a substantial personal library of works in Latin and Greek.
+It was the Athenaeum’s collection of Latin and Greek works, and of ancient philosophy and commentaries, that initially drew Tim to the Athenaeum.
 Tim is a long-time member and is a Proprietor of the Athenaeum.

 J. Mark Enriquez.
-Until he sold the business to State Street in 2011, Mark Enriquez was chairman and founding manager of Pulse Trading, a brokerage firm he started in 2000.
+Mark Enriquez is currently Managing Director, Powerhouse Capital LLC.
+Previously, he served as chairman and founding manager of Pulse Trading, a brokerage firm he started in 2000 and sold to State Street in 2011.
 Mr. Enriquez was a Senior Vice President and Director of Electronic Trading at State Street Brokerage from 1997 until 2000, and before that was a partner and Manager of Business Development for the MacGregor Group where he was responsible for new product development in the areas of trading and management systems.
 Prior to MacGregor, he was a Senior Systems Consultant for the Putnam Companies where he developed risk analysis and derivatives trading models.
 Mr. Enriquez received a BA from Boston University and an MBA from Babson College.
 Mr. Enriquez’s involvement at the Boston Athenæum has been strong, as he has been a member of the 10½ Circle, a donor to the Washington Encyclopedia project, and a frequent attendee at Athenæum programs.
-He loves and collects books and has recently become a Proprietor.
+He loves and collects books and has become a Proprietor.
 Mr. Enriquez is currently involved in private investing and philanthropy, and he is also an avid hockey fan and continues to play in an adult league.
-He and his wife Nancy have college-age children and are relocating from Harvard to Cambridge.

 John Wigglesworth Everets.
 John Everets has been chairman of the board and chief executive officer of the Bank of Maine from 2010 to date.
 Prior to the Bank of Maine, he was the chief executive officer of General Electric H.P.S.C. from 2004 to 2006.
 From 1993 to 2004 he was chairman and chief executive officer of H.P.S.C., which was acquired by General Electric in 2004.
 He is a director of the Eastern Company, and over the last 35 years he has served on numerous corporate and nonprofit boards including those of the Soane Museum Foundation and the Trust for America’s Health, which he assisted Governor Lowell Weicker in founding.
 In 1989, John Everets began collecting first editions of rare books from a small press in Paris called Black Sun.
 Over a 25-year period, thanks to numerous fortunate coincidences and the birth of the internet, he was able to assemble a wonderfully varied collection that he and his wife Cynthia donated to the Athenaeum.
 Mr. Everets resides in Boston with his wife and four children.